junxit/us-congress-bills-110/metadata.md

 - 2007-10-02 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H11103-11105)
 - 2007-10-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H11103-11105)
 - 2007-10-02 — The title of the measure was amended.
 Agreed to without objection.
+- 2007-10-03 — Received in the Senate.
+- 2007-10-04 — Read twice and referred to the Committee on the Judiciary.